SchweizerischeBundesbahnen/scion-workbench/resources/site/getting-started/workbench-application-platform/getting-started.md

   |➂|Takes the router outlet out of the document flow to not affect the positioning of other elements.|

 #### Step 5: Download following files to manage contacts
-- Download <a href="https://github.com/SchweizerischeBundesbahnen/scion-workbench/raw/master/resources/snippet/contact.service.ts" download>contact.service.ts</a> and put into your `src/app` folder.\
+- Download <a href="https://github.com/SchweizerischeBundesbahnen/scion-workbench/raw/master/resources/snippet/contact.service.ts" download>contact.service.ts</a> and put it into your `src/app` folder.\
 It provides session storage CRUD operations for the contact entity.
-- Download <a href="https://github.com/SchweizerischeBundesbahnen/scion-workbench/raw/master/resources/snippet/session-storage.service.ts" download>session-storage.service.ts</a> and put into your `src/app` folder.\
+- Download <a href="https://github.com/SchweizerischeBundesbahnen/scion-workbench/raw/master/resources/snippet/session-storage.service.ts" download>session-storage.service.ts</a> and put it into your `src/app` folder.\
 It allows interacting with the session storage.
-- Download <a href="https://github.com/SchweizerischeBundesbahnen/scion-workbench/raw/master/resources/snippet/contact.data.json" download>contact.data.json</a> and put into your `src/assets` folder.\
+- Download <a href="https://github.com/SchweizerischeBundesbahnen/scion-workbench/raw/master/resources/snippet/contact.data.json" download>contact.data.json</a> and put it into your `src/assets` folder.\
 It contains sample contact data.

 - Open `app.module.ts` and import `HttpClientModule`